IN PROGRESS Under construction — this is a public information hub. For official union support, use LIUNA Local 1611.

 • Right to join and participate: You can join, support, and participate in union activity, including bargaining and workplace advocacy.

-• Representation: You can request union support in workplace disputes and in processes your collective agreement covers.
+• Representation: You can request union support in workplace disputes and in processes where representation applies.

-• Collective bargaining: The union bargains wages/terms as the certified bargaining agent.
-If there’s no first agreement yet, the relationship still exists and legal protections still apply.
+• Collective bargaining: The union bargains workplace terms as the certified bargaining agent.
+While bargaining is ongoing, legal protections still apply.

 • Freedom from interference: Employers can’t lawfully intimidate or interfere with union participation.